raul23/organize-ebooks/README.rst

   I was finally able to push the Docker image to hub.docker.com by installing Ubuntu 22.04 in a virtual machine since I was finally convinced that my very old macOS wasn't compatible with Docker anymore.
 Also my Docker version was way too old and the latest Docker requires newer versions of macOS.
-The only ``docker`` operation I was not able to accomplish with my old macOS was ``docker push``.
+The only ``docker`` operation I was not able to accomplish (as far as I know) with my old macOS was ``docker push``.

   **SOLUTION:** thus the solution if you tried everything under the sun to try fixing the ``push`` problem is to finally accept that your